ZhishCat/ZC-scripts/README.md

-# A collection of scripts made by SleepingCatSC
+# A collection of scripts made by ZhishCat
 ### Do whatever you want with that scripts.
 No licenses are going to be applied.

 ### These pieces of code were combined together from following websites: